 - At times, children have been diagnosed with multiple episodes of croup at a young age.

 - Poor weight gain

 - Increased effort to breathe with pulling in the neck, between or under the ribs

 Tracheomalacia can be suspected based on history and physical exam.
 It can sometimes be seen with certain types of X-rays, including CT scan of the Chest or Airway Fluoroscopy.
 Diagnosis is confirmed with Direct Laryngoscopy/ Bronchoscopy.
 In addition to making a diagnosis, a laryngoscopy and bronchoscopy allows your doctors to grade how severe the narrowing of the airway is.
 In many cases, significant symptoms do not develop until the airway is more than 50-60% smaller than normal size.

 How is Subglottic Stenosis Treated?

-Pediatric otolaryngologists at Nationwide Children’s have undergone additional training in pediatric airway management, and will discuss all surgical and nonsurgical options prior to making a recommendation for treatment.
+The Pediatric Otolaryngologists at Nationwide Children’s have undergone additional training in pediatric airway management and will discuss all surgical and nonsurgical options with you prior to making a recommendation for treatment.

 It can be difficult for a parent or family member to discern the severity of a breathing problem when a child has subglottic stenosis.
 If you are concerned, we urge you to seek medical evaluation immediately.
 If your child is showing signs of illness, consider consulting your physician for additional treatment recommendations, as this may result in severe symptoms.

-Symptoms that should trigger emergency evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
+Symptoms that should trigger emergent evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face, or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
 If any of these or other concerning signs develop, please seek immediate medical attention.